 \subsection{Tensor ideals}

 Let $\cA$ be a pseudo-tensor category.

-A {\bf thick tensor ideal $\bI$} in $\cA$ is a collection of objects (closed under isomorphism) in $\cA$ such that $X\in\bI$ implies that $Y\otimes X\in \bI\ni X\otimes Y$, and furthermore $X_1\oplus X_2\in\bI$ if and only if $X_1$ and $X_2$ are both in $\cA$.
+A {\bf thick tensor ideal $\bI$} in $\cA$ is a collection of objects (closed under isomorphism) in $\cA$ such that $X\in\bI$ implies that $Y\otimes X\in \bI\ni X\otimes Y$, and furthermore $X_1\oplus X_2\in\bI$ if and only if $X_1$ and $X_2$ are both in $\bI$.
 A thick tensor ideal $\bI$ is {\bf prime} if it does not contain $\unit$ and if $X\otimes Y\in\bI$ implies that at least one of $X,Y$ is in $\bI$.

 A {\bf tensor ideal} $\cI$ in $\cA$ is an ideal in the additive sense (a system of subspaces $\cI(X,Y)\subset\Hom(X,Y)$ for all $X,Y\in \cA$ that is closed under composition on either side with arbitrary morphisms) such that $f\in \cI$ implies that $Z\otimes f\in\cI\ni f\otimes Z$ for all $Z\in\cA$.
 A tensor ideal $\cI$ is {\bf prime}\footnote{In the case of pseudo-tensor categories without commutor, the term `completely prime' would be more appropriate, and a straightforward adaptation of our definition should be called prime.
-Especially if one drops the requirement $\End(\unit)=\bk$, the current definition would be problematic, since the zero ideal in a general multi-tensor category would not be prime.} if $f\otimes g\in\cI$ implies that at least one of $f,g$ is in $\cI$.
+Especially if one drops the requirement $\End(\unit)=\bk$, the current definition would be problematic, since the zero ideal in a general multi-tensor category would not be prime.} if it is not the identity ideal and if $f\otimes g\in\cI$ implies that at least one of $f,g$ is in $\cI$.
 A tensor ideal $\cI$ is {\bf faithfully prime} if the preimage of $\cI(X\otimes U,Y\otimes V)$ under

 is given by

 This is the same as requiring that the tensor product on the quotient category is faithful as a $\bk$-linear functor $\cA/\cI\,\otimes_{\bk}\,\cA/\cI\to \cA/\cI.$ Clearly faithfully prime ideals are prime.